 Mr Sherlock was appointed as a Director of Stockland Capital Partners Limited, the Responsible Entity for Stockland's unlisted funds, in August 2004.
 He is a former Senior Partner of Coopers & Lybrand having national responsibility for credit risk management.
 In that capacity, he obtained experience in the banking and finance, mining, agriculture, building, construction and development sectors.
-Mr Sherlock is a non-executive Director of Equatorial Mining Limited and Kerrygold Limited.
-He is the former Chairman of Australian Wool Corporation Limited and The Woolmark Company Pty Ltd, a former Non-Executive Director of Austral Coal Limited, Sydney Attractions Group Limited, IBA Health Limited and Export Finance Insurance Corporation Limited and has acted on a number of committees for both Federal and State Governments.
-He is a member of the Stockland Capital Partners Audit and Risk Committee, the Stockland and the Stockland Residential Estates Equity Fund No. 1 Investment Committee.
+Mr Sherlock is a Non-Executive Director of Equatorial Mining Limited and Kerrygold Limited.
+He is the former Chairman of Australian Wool Corporation Limited and The Woolmark Company Ptv Ltd. a former Non-Executive Director of Austral Coal Limited, Sydney Attractions Group Limited, IBA Health Limited and Export Finance Insurance Corporation Limited and has acted on a number of committees for both Federal and State Governments.
+He is a member of the Stockland Capital Partners Audit and Risk Committee, the Stockland and the Stockland Capital Partners Financial Services Compliance Committees and the Stockland Residential Estates Equity Fund No. 1 Investment Committee.